adityatandel86-design/DAX-depo-project/README.md

 Project Overview

-DAX Depo is a Power BI project focused on building advanced analytical calculations using DAX (Data Analysis Expressions).
-The project demonstrates data modeling, calculated columns, measures, and business KPI creation using a Sales and Returns dataset.
+DAX Depo is a Power BI project focused on advanced DAX calculations, data modeling, KPI development, and analytical reporting.
+The project demonstrates how DAX functions can be used to generate meaningful business insights from Sales and Returns data without relying on traditional charts and dashboards.

 ---

 Objective

-The objective of this project is to create meaningful business insights using DAX functions and a well-structured data model without relying on multiple visualizations.
+The primary objective of this project is to build a robust Power BI data model and perform advanced calculations using DAX to analyze sales performance, profitability, returns, and time-based business metrics.

 ---